jckuester/awsweeper/README.md

 # AWSweeper

 AWSweeper wipes out all (or parts) of the resources in your AWS account.
 What to delete is controlled with a yaml file (see [test.yml](test.integration/test.yml), for example).
-Resources can be filtered by their tags orIDs using [regular expressions](https://golang.org/pkg/regexp/syntax/).
+Resources can be filtered by their tags or IDs using [regular expressions](https://golang.org/pkg/regexp/syntax/).

-Currently, AWSweeper [can delete many](#Supported-resources), but not all resources.
+Currently, AWSweeper [can delete many](#supported-resources), but not all resources.
 We are working on it!

 ## Usage